sarca571ca/XivParty/README.md

 Parameters:
 > - **path**: Path to directory where buff icons images are located.
 Images must follow naming pattern: [buff-ID].png (e.g. 123.png)
 > - **numIconsByRow**: Maximum number of icons displayed per row (comma separated list, integer).
 E.g. three rows with 8 icons each would be "8,8,8,".
-Due to a Windower limitation, when using a single row, add a zero as a second row to prevent a warning message (e.g. "16,0").
 When a player has more buffs than the sum of all rows, the remaining buffs will be cut off.
 > - **offsetByRow**: Offset each row by this many icon widths to the right (comma separated list, integer).
 This list must have the same number of entires as the numIconsByRow parameter.
 > - **spacing**: Horizontal and vertical distance between each icon (comma separated, float).
 > - **alignRight**: When true, icons will extend from right to left (the overall buff position origin will change to top-right).